 What role does the State Permit Ombudsman play in the process?

-Appointed by the Governor, the State Permit Ombudsman facilitates conversation between the project proponents and the issuing authorities.
+The State Permit Ombudsman facilitates conversation between the project proponents and the issuing authorities.
 Throughout the 43E Permitting process the proponent has the opportunity work with the Permit Ombudsman to coordinate pre-application conferences and, or discuss the status of the pending permit applications.